 - Get help as quickly as possible.
 Call 911 for help or go to the nearest emergency room or hospital.
 Call for an ambulance if you need it.
 You do not need to get approval or a referral first from your PCP.
 You do not need to use a network doctor.
-You may get covered emergency medical care whenever you need it, anywhere in the United States or its territories, and from any provider with an appropriate state license even if they are not part of our network.
-We also cover worldwide emergency care.
-For more information, see the Medical Benefits Chart in Chapter 4 of this booklet. - As soon as possible, make sure that our plan has been told about your emergency.
+You may get covered emergency medical care whenever you need it, anywhere in the United States or its territories, or worldwide, and from any provider with an appropriate state license even if they are not part of our network - As soon as possible, make sure that our plan has been told about your emergency.
 We need to follow up on your emergency care.
 You or someone else should call to tell us about your emergency care, usually within 48 hours.
 The phone number for Member Services is printed on the back cover of this document.